mauriziospaccialbelli/Make_XZ/README.md

 All parts of this 3D printer are Open Source and are part of the RepRap project.
 Can Replicate all its components excluding only: bolts, nuts, screws, electronics, bearings and aluminum profiles (Laser cutting is not required).

-You can follow the project on 3dingegno.com e altri link
+You can follow the project on [3Dingegno.com](http://www.3dingegno.com/stampa-3d/3d-printer-make-xz/).

 Main features of the Make XZ:

 Ready for easy closure (work in progress)

-Electronics: Duet WiFi(link) with possibility to use Duex2 and Duex5 expansion boards, and the touch screen "PanelDue" 4.3 / 5/7 inch.
+Electronics: [Duet Wifi](https://www.duet3d.com/DuetWifi) with possibility to use Duex2 and Duex5 expansion boards, and the touch screen "PanelDue" 4.3 / 5/7 inch.

 Predisposed for double X carriage (X1 and X2).